eodsf/fp-erlang/course_notes.md

 **Numbers** - *integers* (bignums w/ abritrarily large precision; bases can be specified as <base>#<number>) & *floats*.
 **Atoms** - they stand alone - just a piece of data, can be tested for equality, and **used for pattern matching**.
 **Booleans** - special atoms
-**Tuples** - a number of pieces of data; a common idiom : first field generally *describes* the type (eg, see the complex types used in exercises
-              such as circle, etc).
+**Tuples** - a number of pieces of data; a common idiom : first field generally *describes* the type (eg, see the complex types used in exercises such as circle, etc).
-              Tyoically hetrogeneous : diff types in diff fields.
+              Typically hetrogeneous : diff types in diff fields.
 **Lists** - a collection of values. *Typically* homogenous (all of the same type).
 (Although lists & tuples might appear to serve similar functionality (eg, they hold collections of values, which can be of different types), they are used differently ... lists are built up one at a time)